eyadali05/origin-scraper/README.md

 ## Usage
 All you do is run the `scraper.py` file and enter a url of a game on origin when prompted to, then wait for output

+## TODO
+- [ ] Make it work on replit -_In the case of it not working then refactor the code and use **selenium**_-
+- [ ] Try and optimize the code more so the runtime of the script is lowered
+- [ ] Add more functionality, possibly a way to visualize data